Skip to Content

 The Anastasia Island Beach Mouse is a subspecies of the Oldfield Mouse, unique to the sandy dunes of Florida and Alabama’s coastal stretches.
 This petite creature has found its critical habitat in these dunes, creating a niche ecosystem.

-It currently sits on Florida’s endangered species list due to its relentless encroachment on its habitat, from natural factors like erosion and human-induced destruction.
-The survival of these endangered animals heavily depends on the preservation and restoration of its critical habitat, signifying the urgent need for conservation actions.
+It currently sits on Florida’s endangered species list due to its relentless encroachment on its habitat, which results from natural factors like erosion and human-induced destruction.
+The survival of these endangered animals heavily depends on the preservation and restoration of their critical habitat, signifying the urgent need for conservation actions.

 See Related: What Are The Effects of Overharvesting?